WiseAndy/sandbachhockeyclub.co.uk/Club-Roles/Club-Development/Contracted-Coach.md

 ### Responsibilities
 - Provide, on behalf of the club, safe, fair and enjoyable hockey sessions to members.
-- Deliver coaching sessions within the scheme set by the Head Coach / Coaching Director / Hockey Director.
+- Deliver coaching sessions within the scheme set by the Head Coach.
-- Work with the club Head Coach / Coaching Director / Hockey Director to inform the club coaching and technical program.
+- Work with the Head Coachto inform the club coaching and technical program.
 - To provide their own equipment to deliver their sessions.
 - To provide a suitable replacement coach for a session, should they be unable to deliver it.
 - Hold appropriate professional insurance.